Aistonuts/Wizzarts_CSharp_Asp.net_SU/README.md

 # Wizzarts: Magic Cardsmith ![alt text][logo]
 ## Meet the team
 ![alt text][team]
-## Upload your art, craft your play cards and build your deck

 ### TABLE OF CONTENTS
 ### SUMMARY
 ### Home page